 A video and audio version of the interview will follow but I’d love to talk to anyone who has a story to tell about Small Wonder.
 Being told to fuck off by Pete seems to have been a rite of passage for some, and of course there’s all the music that many experienced for the first time within the walls of Small Wonder.
 (Get in touch – email)

-Here’s Part One, beginning with a look at Pete’s musical influences, part two will follow in a week or so focusing on the bands that signed for Small Wonder.
+Here’s Part One, beginning with a look at Pete’s musical influences and if you’ve read that then Part Two – focusing on some of the bands that signed for Small Wonder – is here.

 Growing up, were there particular people who sparked your love of music?